project-pixul/Ecosystem-dApp/README.md

-# Pixul Finance dApp
+# Pixul Protocol dApp

-This project contains the website of Pixul Finance.
+This project contains the website of Pixul Protocol.

 ## How to edit

 Install Node.js, then run:

     npm install